retrixe/EnderChat/README.md

 ```

 The `src/minecraft` folder is independent of the rest of the project, and is licensed under the terms of the MIT license.
 Refer to the folder's own `README.md` and `LICENSE` files for more information.

+## Privacy Policy

+EnderChat does not collect any data from its users.
+The data that is collected and sent to third-parties is required for the app to function, and is as follows:

+1. Data sent to the Minecraft server you are connecting to, which is the same data that is sent to the server when using a Minecraft client.
+This data includes, but is not limited to, chat messages, commands, tab completion events, detection and usage of EnderChat-specific features, server-side settings and account details necessary for connecting to the server.
+This data is not collected by EnderChat, and is only sent to the server you are connecting to.
+EnderChat does not collect any data from the server you are connecting to (such as chat messages, player locations, etc.)
+2. Data sent to Microsoft for authenticating your purchased copy of Minecraft, which enables you to connect to online mode Minecraft servers.
+As aforementioned, this data is not collected by EnderChat, and is only sent to Microsoft.
+EnderChat does not collect any data from Microsoft (such as your Minecraft account details, etc.)